 Once you’ve been promoted by way of the counter-offer, it may take a very long time for your next promotion to happen despite your level of experience, perhaps even never.
-If you’re worth the increased salary and responsibilities, then why did it take your resignation for the promotion to happen?
+If you’re worth the increased salary and additional responsibilities, then why did it take your resignation for the promotion to happen?

 Should you always decline a counter-offer?

-Realistically, there are no hard and fast rules if you should accept, decline or renegotiate a counter-offer.
-If you have worked in the current company for some time, you probably can foresee how your career will progress should you choose to stay.
+Realistically, there are no hard and fast rules to your employment terms if you should accept, decline or renegotiate a counter-offer.
+If you have worked in your current company for some time, you probably can foresee how your career will progress should you choose to stay.

-If your career is in a rut, perhaps it’s worth exploring new possibilities to gain valuable experience and you won’t be left wondering what may have happened had you rejected the counteroffer and moved on to a new job.
+If your career is in a rut, perhaps it’s worth exploring new possibilities to gain valuable experience and you won’t be left wondering what may have happened had you rejected the counter-offer and moved on to a new job opportunity.

 A counter-offer can be tempting, but if you already have a well-thought-out career plan in place before making the decision to resign, perhaps it’s best to think through things again.
 According to recruitment firm Robert Walters, professionals who accept counter-offers often restart their job search in two to six months’ time.

-If you need help with planning your career journey or looking to upskill to increase your employability, it would be good to speak to a career coach for some professional advice.
+If you need help with planning your career journey, professional growth or are looking to upskill to increase your employability, it would be good to speak to a career coach for some professional advice.
 Best of luck!